 Simon Baz is another story all together.
 Humphries continues to do a disservice to Simon, who is written tragically out of character when you look at how he’s been written in the past.
 Baz is admittedly one of my least favorite characters but I nonetheless take exception to the clichéd approach Humphries uses with him.
 While I’ve gone on record with how much I disagree with DC’s direction I don’t like seeing Simon relegated to the role of pompous jerk just to make readers rally behind Jessica.
 It’s a cheap amateur tactic as far as I’m concerned and it is a major turn off for me as a reader.

 Robson Rocha’s art on the other hand is one of the few things I can say I like about this series so far.
 His Atrocitus looks properly menacing and the design work on some of the new Red Lanterns is inspired.
 I also liked the page of Jessica’s recounting of her history that created a checkerboard pattern on the page between panels which had a more muted color palette and a sketchier visual approach.
 Kudos to Rocha, inker Jay Leisten and Blond on his color work there.
 In contract there’s something about the facial work on Jessica and Sara during the flashback that looks off; I can’t quite put my finger on it but their faces seem unnaturally elongated to me.

 In the end I find Green Lanterns #2 as much of a test of my willpower to get through as making a construct is for Jessica Cruz.
-The issue is weighed down by poorly written superfluous inner monologues and cliched characterizations of the lead characters.
-Two out of five lanterns.
+The issue is weighed down by poorly written superfluous inner monologues and clichéd characterizations of the lead characters.
+Four out of ten lanterns.